 However, I suggest that you set your sights further afield and use this Adriatic cruise stop as an opportunity to visit the gorgeous medieval city of Urbino.
-This UNESCO World Heritage Site was the cultural capital of the Italian Renaissance in the 15th and 16th centuries and is the birthplace of one the greats from this period, Raphael.
+This UNESCO World Heritage site was the cultural capital of the Italian Renaissance in the 15th and 16th centuries and is the birthplace of one of the greats from this period, Raphael.

 Where do cruise ships berth in Ancona?

 Ancona’s cruise port is within easy walking distance of its historic town centre.
 Useful maps are available from the cruise terminal.

 How can you get around Ancona?

 Ancona’s historic centre is small enough to navigate on foot.

 DAY EIGHT: ARRIVAL BACK IN VENICE

 This cruise didn’t have a happy ending for many passengers.